kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 > [KEP-4671: Gang Scheduling using Workload Object](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling).
 > It is building on foundations and assumes the knowledge of the concepts introduced there.

-This KEP introduces two phases, both covered within this KEP:

-### Phase 1 (v1.36 - alpha)

- Focuses on static batch workloads with flat PodGroups.
-In this phase, The `PodGroup` API is introduced as a standalone runtime object that is created based on the `podGroupTemplate` defined in the referenced `Workload` API.
-Each `PodGroup` represents a single, flat group of pods requiring gang scheduling.
+ The KEP introduces the `PodGroup` API in `scheduling.k8s.io/v1alpha1` as a standalone runtime object that is created based on the `podGroupTemplate` defined in the referenced `Workload` API.
+Each `PodGroup` represents a single scheduling policy for in a batch workloads with flat PodGroups.

-### Phase 2 (v1.37 - beta)

- Extends support to advanced/dynamic batch workloads with hierarchical PodGroups.
-It will remain within this KEP but will follow the standard graduation process by being promoted to alpha in v1.37.
-This approach allows Phase 1 to progress independently, while Phase 2 will start fresh at alpha when introduced.
-See the [Future Plans section](#future-plans) for more details on Phase 2.

 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha1